cloudwego/cloudwego.github.io/content/en/docs/netpoll/Getting started/_index.md

 }
 ```

-But, this is not necessary in Netpoll, nocopy APIs supports operations on the original address of the buffer,
+But, this is not necessary in [Netpoll][Netpoll], nocopy APIs supports operations on the original address of the buffer,
 and realizes automatic recycling and reuse of resources through reference counting.

 Examples are as follows(use function `Reader.Slice` and `Writer.Append`):